PostHog/posthog.com/contents/handbook/people/time-off.md

 showTitle: true
 ---

-PostHog encourages its team to take time off to recharge.
+At PostHog, we encourage everyone to take time off to recharge, spend time with loved ones, or explore new things.

-We have a flexible time off policy.
-Sometimes you need an extra day or two.

-We believe people need 20 days off a year plus a sprinkling of national holidays to have meaningful time with their families, to explore or just to relax.

-PostHog therefore offer unlimited time off, but with an expectation that you take _at least 25 days off a year_, inclusive of national holidays.
+We offer our team unlimited time off, but with an expectation that you take _at least 25 days off a year_, inclusive of national holidays.
 This is to make sure that people can take time off flexibly, whilst not feeling guilty about taking time off.

+> We have added the main national holidays to our team calendar, but this won't cover everyone.
+Please decide yourself if you want to take time off.
+If you do, please remember to book the day off in CharlieHR and hand over any work, if you work customer-facing.

 The reason for this policy is that it's critical for PostHog that we hire people we can trust to be responsible with their time off - enough that they can recharge, but not so much that it means we don't get any work done.
+The people team will pull reports on holiday usage every now and then, but _only_ to encourage people who haven't taken enough leave to do so.

 ## Permissionless time off